 You may be awake during the procedure.
 If so, local anesthesia may numb the area where the surgeon is working.
 Or general anesthesia may be given general anesthesia.
 This will cause you to sleep through the procedure.

 Thin, hollow tubes (called catheters) will be placed into small holes in your skull.
 The implants (also called seeds or pellets) are sent through the catheters into the tumor.
-Sometimes the catheters are removed immediately, and other times they are left in place until the seeds are removed.
+Sometimes the catheters are removed right away, other times they are left in place until the seeds are removed.

 The seeds may give off a low level of radiation.
 Because of this, you will be in a private room.
 Visitors may wear lead aprons or vests.
 You might need to wear a helmet or remain in the shielded room.

 Some types of very low-dose seeds are left in place a few months or permanently.
-These seeds may need to be placed during a craniotomy.
+These seeds may need to be placed during open brain surgery (craniotomy).
 Their radioactivity wears off over time.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |